RightsandWrongsgit/ARMTEC/cicd/platformshdrupal.md

 A) From the Platform.sh CLI enter: `platform create`

-This will prompt you for-→
+This will prompt you for
 				– a project title
 				– your hosting region (e.g. us-2.platform.sh)
 				– the plan size (use 'Development' until you want to go live)